arunbear/Mic/README.md

 The packages may also contain other subroutines not declared in the interface that are for internal use in the package.
 These won't be callable using the `$minion->command(...)` syntax.

-### requires => HASHREF
+### construct\_with => HASHREF

-An optional reference to a hash whose keys are the names of keyword parameters that must be passed to the default constructor.
+An optional reference to a hash whose keys are the names of keyword parameters are must be passed to the default constructor.

 The values these keys are mapped to are themselves hash refs which can have the following keys.

+#### required => BOOLEAN

+If this is set to a true value, then the corresponding value passed to the constructor must be defined.

 #### assert => HASHREF